 - Ultrasound photos to add even more sentiment.

 - Letters to your unborn baby

-What you shouldn’t do when writing in your pregnancy journal is think that something isn’t important enough or you aren’t far along enough.
+What you shouldn’t do when writing in your pregnancy journal is think that something isn’t important enough or you aren’t far along enough to write it down.
 Start the moment you get a positive pregnancy test.
 Write down the date, the time, the situation, and your emotions.
-When you read it in all of your abundance of free time with a newborn, it will flood back so many heart-felt emotions.
+When you read it in all of your abundance of free time with a newborn (😉), it will flood back so many heart-felt emotions.